hamzauys/eksi-imdb-analysis/README.md

 > *Note: Other release windows (e.g., 2016–2019, 2020–2024) were also tested, and results varied.
 Full breakdown is available in the final report or Jupyter notebook.*

 ## Visualization
-The scatter plot below visualizes the relationship between Ekşi entry count and IMDb score.
+The scatter plot below visualizes the relationship between Ekşi entry count and IMDb score between **2008-2011** period.
 A trend line from simple linear regression is included to highlight the overall trend.
 ![2008](https://github.com/user-attachments/assets/b88aa180-6177-4d82-b6a9-780d7e79b60d)

 ```text